Dhruv245/seda-rwa/README.md

-# 🏆 Real-World Asset Marketplace with ERC721
+# 🏆 Real-World AssetLink (Asset Marketplace) with ERC721

 Welcome to our Real-World Asset Marketplace, a decentralized platform that allows users to buy, sell, and interact with tokenized real-world assets using ERC721 NFT standards.
 This platform leverages the security of blockchain and innovative technologies for seamless user experience, connectivity, and secure data access.